Concerned about a neighbour’s dog or cat that you see outside? Maybe the animal is tied up, or doesn’t have a place to hide from the rain?

 i) kept in conditions that are unsanitary

 ii) not protected from excessive heat or cold

 b) injured, sick, in pain or suffering, or

 *Adequate can be a subjective term.
 Officers use the following definitions to help clarify when they are on site.

 If an animal is tethered, but seems have adequate physical care, your best option is to consider having a conversation with your neighbour.
 Find out why and how often the animal is tethered outside.
 Be open and curious rather than accusatory: consider bringing over some baked goods and use the opportunity to build a relationship, getting to know the neighbour as a fellow animal guardian.
 Consider their situation, and what you might do if you were in their same situation.
 Are there behaviour problems?
 Is the dog being used as a guard dog?
-You can direct them to the BC SPCA’s website on “Bringing Your Outdoor Dog Inside”.
+You can direct them to our page “How do you transition an outdoor dog to be comfortable inside?”.

 If that doesn’t influence change, consider asking your municipality to adopt a bylaw limiting tethering.
 While the BC SPCA would prefer to see bylaws that mandate someone be present and monitoring any animal that is tethered, we’re supportive of any bylaw that promotes taking animals off tether.
-For some examples, read page five of our bylaw review (PDF).
-If you’d like some guidance on pursuing this avenue for change, please reach out to us at email@example.com.
+If you’d like some guidance on pursuing this avenue for change, please reach out to us at firstname.lastname@example.org.

-If the animal appears to be in distress, you can contact the BC SPCA Provincial Call Centre at 1-855-622-7722 and the call will be dispatched to your local APO.
+If the animal appears to be in distress, you can contact the BC SPCA Animal Helpline at 1-855-622-7722 and the call will be dispatched to your local APO.
 The APO will assess and give the guardian of the animal two options: relieve the distress or surrender the animal.